virtualcommons/port-of-mars-analysis/README.md

 ## Layout of tournament round input files

-A tournament named 2021-03 should have files arranged to match
+A tournament named 2021-03 should have files arranged to match:

+NOTE: this is subject to change as we refine the workflow.
+The `1, 2, 3` below refer to the tournament round.

 ```
 input